 Project ASTRO is a program that connects and trains teachers and astronomers to bring hands-on science education into the classroom.
 I have worked with multiple teachers, both in the classroom and for evening observing sessions.

 Mt Lemmon Sky School

 The Mt Lemmon Sky School has programs for school groups of all ages.
 Students spend the day(s) doing inquiry-based science experiments on the sky island environment of the Catalina Mountains.
 At night, there are observing sessions.

 I have assisted with evening activities/talks and night observing sessions at the Mt Lemmon Sky School.
-For the past two years, I have mentored a high school student through a science fair project for SARSEF (Southern Arizona Research, Science, and Engineering Foundation).
+For two years, I mentored a high school student through a science fair project for SARSEF (Southern Arizona Research, Science, and Engineering Foundation).

-As an undergraduate at the University of Illinois, I was part of and co-coordinated Physics Van (pictured above, https://van.physics.illinois.edu/).
-With Physics Van, I traveled to elementary schools in central Illinois to perform exciting physics demonstrations mean to teach basic physics and show kids that physics is fun.
+As an undergraduate at the University of Illinois, I was part of and coordinated Physics Van (pictured below).
+With Physics Van, I traveled to elementary schools primarily in central Illinois to perform exciting and engaging physics demonstrations meant to teach basic physics and show kids that physics is fun.